 Tupelo is located in the northeast corner of Mississippi, which is commonly known as the Hills region.
 Tupelo is intersected by Highways 45, Interstate 22, and the Natchez Trace Parkway.
 Located just 90 miles from Memphis, TN, and 135 miles from Birmingham, AL, Tupelo serves as a regional hub for the area whose population swells by 300% each day as people travel here to work and play.

-Air service to Nashville and Memphis are offered daily by the Tupelo Regional Airport through Seaport Airlines.
+Air service to Nashville is offered daily by the Tupelo Regional Airport through Contour Airlines.

 According to the most recent census, Tupelo’s population is 35,490.

 Tupelo’s climate is mild with average summer highs of 92 degrees and lows of 68 degrees.

 Average winter temperatures range from highs of 54 degrees to lows of 32 degrees.

 - Tupelo is the birthplace of Elvis Presley.